Posts

 Image

-Just this morning, I had someone tell me about the herb kratom.
-In conversation with many people about drugs, kratom never comes up.
-Obviously, it’s not a high-class drug that most people know anything about.
-So, after deciding to research this plant, I discovered that kratom is native to Southeast Asia where its leaves have been used as herbal medicine for many generations.
-It grows in Thailand, Indonesia, Malaysia, Myanmar, and Papua New Guinea and has opioid-like properties.
-Since forever, the effectiveness and safety of kratom have been unclear, so it has not been approved for use in the United States and many other countries.
-But in cultures where the plant grows, its leaves are chewed to relieve pain, increase energy, improve sexual desire, and heal wounds.
-It’s also used as a deworming agent in Thailand.
-At low doses, Kratom has euphoric effects like coca.
-But taken in high doses, the effect can be intense, lasting for hours.
-In 2018...
+I recently learned about an herb called Kratom.
+Despite many conversations I’ve had regarding various substances, Kratom rarely comes up; it simply isn’t a mainstream drug that most people are familiar with.
+After researching the plant, I discovered that Kratom is native to Southeast Asia, where its leaves have been used in herbal medicine for generations.
+It grows in Thailand, Indonesia, Malaysia, Myanmar, and Papua New Guinea, and possesses opioid-like properties.
+Because its effectiveness and safety remain unclear, it has not been approved for medical use in the United States or many other countries.
+In cultures where the plant is indigenous, however, the leaves are chewed to relieve pain, boost energy, increase libido, and heal wounds.
+In Thailand, it is even used as a deworming agent.
+At low doses, Kratom produces euphoric effects similar to coca, but at high doses, the effects can become intense and last for hours.
+In 2018, Thailand legalized Kratom for medical purposes, re...

 Image

-Tried to connect with someone Realizing it didn’t stick You think it was clear Tumbled like Alice Language blunders often Appears inadequate And in all honesty That shouldn’t surprise Our sophistication Relying on expressions To convey the complexities Numerous methods Frustrated by people’s reactions To correct what I’ve said Not fully grasping my meaning Anxiousness equals anger The language to connect To sense make To decipher a chaotic existence Language seems a tool for fools It reaches so far Oh!
-The need for adequate art To convey ridiculous experience To get a clearer picture Language to share ideas and feelings Through listening and speaking The ego is powerful Trying to out due Trying to compete for space Hindering harmonious conversations How to remove ourselves So the rivers can flow Can flow Can flow Famous Cards https://simondalexy.com/
+Trying to connect You think it’s clear But language blunders Our sophistication Relying on expressions To convey our complexities Frustrated by people’s reactions To correct what I’ve said Not fully grasping my meaning The language to connect To decipher a chaotic existence Language’s a tool for fools The need for adequate art To convey ridiculous experience To get a clearer picture Language to convey feelings Through listening and speaking What a hassle The ego competes for space Hinders harmony How to remove ourselves So clarity flows Can flow Can flow

 Karl Marx